 Section 2 gives an introduction to 4DVar and shows its relation to Tikhonov regularisation.
-In Section 3 we introduce the new algorithm and in Section 4 we explain how we solve the $L_1$ -norm regularisation problem and the mixed TV $L_1$ - $L_2$ -norm regularisation problem.
-In Section 5 we state the model equations.
-Section 6 presents numerical examples, where the new $L_1$ -norm regularisation is compared to standard 4DVar.
-In our examples we introduce several kinds of model error.
-Under these conditions it can be seen that $L_1$ -norm regularisation outperforms 4DVar when sharp fronts are present (see Sections 6).
-We conclude with a section on future work.
+In Section 3 we introduce the new algorithms and in Section 4 we explain how we solve the L_1 -norm regularisation problem and the mixed TV L_1 - L_2 -norm regularisation problem.
+Sections 5 and 6 describe experiments using a linear advection model where the new regularisation approaches are compared with standard 4DVar for cases with model error.
+Under these conditions it is seen that mixed TV L_1 - L_2 -norm regularisation outperforms 4DVar where sharp fronts are present.
+In the final section we present conclusions and discuss future work.